yooahin/COSMOSAMURAI/README.md

 # COSMOSAMURAI
-homepage of our cosmology team from Beijing Normal University, See more in the site.
+Homepage of our cosmology research group from Beijing Normal University--a draft version.
-Professor: Junqing Xia;
+We are sorry but the most important part, the introduction of our research work, is still being prepared.

+responsible for the group: Prof.Junqing Xia;

 COSMOSAMURAI is a combined word from COSMOlogy and SAMURAI.
-Please contact me if have any problems.
+Please contact me if any problems.